jbonato1/ASTRA/README.md

 <div style="text-align:center"><img src="github_images/logo.png" width="700" alt="Pipelines"/>

-RASTA, a novel software for astrocyte spatiotemporal semantic segmentation, combines deep learning algorithms with features engineering of calcium data and operates without human intervention.
-RASTA performs fast and precise identification of astrocytic cell somata, processes, and cellular domains showing correlated calcium dynamic.
+ASTRA, a novel software for astrocyte spatiotemporal semantic segmentation, combines deep learning algorithms with features engineering of calcium data and operates without human intervention.
+ASTRA performs fast and precise identification of astrocytic cell somata, processes, and cellular domains showing correlated calcium dynamic.

-## RASTA: Astrocyte Spatiotemporal Semantic Segmentation using machine learning techniques
+## ASTRA: Astrocyte Spatiotemporal Semantic Segmentation using machine learning techniques
-RASTA is a software that employs a combination of supervised and unsupervised techniques providing a fully automatic pipeline for the analysis spatiotemporal information of brain astrocytes.
+ASTRA is a software that employs a combination of supervised and unsupervised techniques providing a fully automatic pipeline for the analysis spatiotemporal information of brain astrocytes.
 This software is composed by 2 pipelines named training and inference.

 <div style="text-align:center"><img src="github_images/figure1.png" width="700" alt="Pipelines"/>

-During training pipeline RASTA hyperparameters are optimized on the training set pre-processed.
-Thanks to this optimization we removed any human supervision from RASTA inference pipeline.The inference pipeline comprises three main blocks - pre-processing, semantic segmentation, and subcellular cross-correlation analysis - allowing an unbiased end-to-end characterization of the complex morphological and dynamical properties of astrocytes.
+During training pipeline ASTRA hyperparameters are optimized on the training set pre-processed.
+Thanks to this optimization we removed any human supervision from ASTRA inference pipeline.The inference pipeline comprises three main blocks - pre-processing, semantic segmentation, and subcellular cross-correlation analysis - allowing an unbiased end-to-end characterization of the complex morphological and dynamical properties of astrocytes.
 <!--
 ### Pre-processing modules results